At least Facebook’s unfair Instant Articles now let sites show more ads

 Google makes it easier for companies to transfer data to its cloud

 Facebook’s Instant Articles were always a bad deal for news outlets.
-While quick to load so they drove more readers, the hosted-on-Facebook mobile web format sterlized the design of publishers and severely limited how many ads and other business-critical units they could display.
-Publishers need paying subscribers, event attendees, and loyal daily readers, but they traded those for preferred status and referral traffic from Facebook because if they didn’t, their competitors would.
+While quick to load so they drove more readers, the hosted-on-Facebook mobile web format sterilized the design of publishers and severely limited how many ads and other business-critical units they could display.
+Publishers need paying subscribers, event attendees and loyal daily readers, but they traded those for preferred status and referral traffic from Facebook because if they didn’t, their competitors would.

 Now Facebook is cutting publishers a slightly better arrangement, allowing them to put a few more ads in each Instant Article.
 Ads can now appear every 250 words, instead of every 350.

-This is one of the first launches out of Facebook’s new Journalism Project, which sees it trying to work more closely with publishers since its quickly become one of their top sources of traffic, and is also absorbing many of the ad dollars that used to go to them.
+This is one of the first launches out of Facebook’s new Journalism Project, which sees it trying to work more closely with publishers as it’s quickly become one of their top sources of traffic, and is also absorbing many of the ad dollars that used to go to them.

 To Facebook’s credit, it’s been throwing the news business some bones, but Instant Articles still feel unfair.